somebeaver/Lowrider.js/README.md

 Lowrider.js comes with a static method that can create web component instances with data pre-bound to them.
-This is especially useful when you have a parent-child relationship between two components, and the child is designed to spawn with data from the parent that cannot be stringified (functions, object refs, Element references, etc), or is too large to fit into an element attribute when stringified.
+This is especially useful when you have a parent-child relationship between two components, and the child is designed to spawn with data from the parent that cannot be stringified (e.g., functions, object refs, Element refs), or is too large to fit into an element attribute when stringified.

 Usage: